 TOP VETERINARY CARE

 Because of our presence right here on the grounds of Parx Racing, we have the unique ability to quickly schedule emergency veterinary procedures.
-This enables some horses that otherwise may not have had a chance for a full recovery often go on to a second career with little or even no limitations.
+This enables some horses that otherwise may not have had a chance for a full recovery often go on to a second career with little or no limitations.

 While Turning for Home is not a sanctuary, we do all we can to assure that every retiree has the best opportunity to go on to a new career.